 All of which means that the Karoq’s engineering and technology is already very well-proven, and that bodes very well for the model’s likely reliability.
-As a marque, Skoda regularly puts in an extremely good performance in our own Driver Power survey and, in 2020, the Czech car maker finished 5th out of 30 manufacturers - quite a drop from its 5th place in 2020.
-The Karoq itself placed a creditable 15th out of 100 in the owner satisfaction poll.
+As a marque, Skoda regularly puts in an extremely good performance in our own Driver Power survey but, in 2021, the Czech car maker finished 12th out of 30 manufacturers - quite a drop from its 5th place in 2020.
+The Karoq itself placed a creditable 5th out of 75 cars in the owner satisfaction poll.

 Euro NCAP has already performed independent crash tests on the Karoq, awarding a full five-star rating and a great score for adult occupant safety at 93%.

 There’s a full range of the latest safety measures available as you would expect, and most of it’s fitted as standard to the top-spec Karoq Edition.
 It comes with traffic sign recognition, lane assistance, cross traffic alert and blind spot monitoring, as well as autonomous braking that’s standard across the range.

 The Skoda Karoq requires annual servicing unless you do mainly long-distance motorway driving, in which case the intervals can be extended – onboard computers tell you by how much while the brand’s servicing packs are relatively affordable when bought up front.